Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Introduction

 On the one hand, our approach to deriving sequential procedures that control FDR is inspired by recent advances by \citet{Sarkar98}, \citet{Benjamini01}, and \citet{Storey04} broadening the conditions under which the BH procedure controls FDR and which give a better understanding of FDR in general.
-On the other hand, this work also springs from a similar research program \citep{Bartroff10e,Bartroff13d,Bartroff13b} occurring recently for sequential procedures controlling familywise error rate~(FWER).
+On the other hand, this work also springs from recent advances \citep{Bartroff10e,Bartroff14b,Bartroff15c} occurring recently for sequential procedures controlling familywise error rate~(FWER) and other error rates \citep{Bartroff18}.
 Although the Sequential BH Procedure may appear similar to the sequential procedures of these authors controlling the FWER, the underlying principles of FDR and FWER are fundamentally much different and hence any similarity is only superficial.

+A distinct but related sequential multiple testing set up has been considered in recent work by \citet{Chen17} and \citet{Javanmard18}.
+In these papers, a sequence of null hypotheses and their $p$-values are observed over time and accept/reject decisions are made in a manner that controls FDR.
+Whereas this set up may be thought of as a single stream of experiments, each one already terminated and a terminal $p$-value computed, it differs from the current paper which considers multiple streams of data and proposes procedures that decide when to terminate each stream individually.